Arriva Scotland West: History

 Clydeside was formed as Clydeside Scottish in June 1985 from the northern operations of Western SMT to prepare the state-owned parent company, the Scottish Bus Group, for deregulation.

 At the time, Clydeside's operating area was much larger, covering Inverclyde (including the towns of Gourock and Greenock), the Isle of Bute and much of the south side of Glasgow.
 Clydeside was re-merged with Western Scottish (Western SMT's successor company) in 1989 in an attempt to make it more financially viable.
 However, on the privatisation of Western Scottish the Clydeside operations were sold in a management buyout as Clydeside 2000 plc with Luton & District taking a 23% stake.
 Clydeside began rationalising some of its operations, and depots at Largs, Paisley and Thornliebank were closed, the latter as a result of a reduction in operations within Glasgow.

 In November 1994, Clydeside 2000 was sold to British Bus, who had just completed the take over of shareholder Luton & District.
 The new parent company began investing heavily in the ageing fleet.
 A more vibrant red, white and yellow livery was introduced, and new "Flagship" routes were created to raise quality levels.
 Clydeside Buses was included in the 1 August 1996 sale of British Bus to the Cowie Group, which in November 1997 was rebranded as Arriva.

 The main competitor in Greenock, Ashton Coaches, was purchased along with 62 buses in July 1997.
 The Greenock operations were re-branded GMS Greenock Motor Services, using Ashton's white, green and gold livery, in order to more effectively combat the plethora of small operators in the town.
 Long established independent operator McGill's Bus Services of Barrhead was also purchased in the same month, and initially continued to operate under its own identity.
 A stake was also taken in Dart Buses of Paisley, another competitor, though this operator would soon go out of business.

-The company flirted with operations outside its operating area, successfully securing tenders to operate services in Cumbernauld (where a depot was established for a short time) and south east Glasgow, though these were short-lived.